 - Lab mice should be given dosages 45 minutes- 1 hour before exercise.

-- Half life is between 16-24 hours and should be take at 10mg once a day or 10mg once every 10-12 hours if taken at a higher dose.
+- Half-life is between 16-24 hours and should be taken at 10mg once a day or 10mg once every 10-12 hours if taken at a higher dose.

 - No PCT is needed, GW is recommended in combination with PCT if highly toxic anabolics have been used.